jballant/backbone-base-and-form-view/README.md

                      singleton: true,
                      location: '.mysub-wrapper'
                      options: {
-                          // 'default' options to pass to the sub view on init }
+                          // 'default' options to pass to the subview on init }
                 });
                 this.subs.add('mySubView', {